Why Lisbon Is a Budget Traveler’s Dream

 Lisbon Hotel Tips That Actually Save Money

 Mind the hills.
-A hotel that looks close on the map may be a brutal uphill climb.
-If you have luggage or tired legs, base yourself in flat Baixa or right on the Tram 28 line.
+A hotel that looks close on the map may be a brutal uphill climb — ours looked a two-minute stroll from the tram stop and turned into a stone staircase with two suitcases.
+If you have luggage or tired legs, base yourself in flat Baixa or right on the Tram 28 line, and check the contour lines, not just the distance.

 Take breakfast included.
 A pastel de nata and coffee in a tourist cafe runs €4 to €7.
 A hotel breakfast covers that every morning, which over a week adds up to a free night.